Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 We have all 3 types of interval here: open, half-open and closed.
 As such, we can generalise the little calculations we did so that they work for any interval.
 If you have an open interval `(L, U)`, then the number of elements is `U-L-1`.
 If you have a half-open interval `(L, U]` or `[L, U)`, then it's `U-L`.
 And finally, if you have a closed interval `[L, U]`, it's `U-L+1`.
 They're all the same formula, you just have to add 1 if both bounds are closed and subtract 1 if they're both open.

+This is the reason why programming interfaces use half-open bounds for ranges.
+In Python, for example, you say `mylist[L:L+N]` to copy the list items with indexes in the interval `[L, L+N)`.
+That's (L+N)-L=N elements.
+Much neater than having rogue +1s and -1s floating around the place.

 That's it.
 I was going to make this into a whole big thing, but it's really that simple.

 <!-- Fuck Shane! -->